gjyotk/Menstrual-Health-Education-bot/README.md

 ---

-P.S.: This chatbot is a part of a larger initiative aimed at improving women's menstrual health by addressing knowledge gaps, breaking stigmas, and promoting healthy diet practices.
+P.S.: This chatbot is a part of my larger initiative aimed at improving women's menstrual health by addressing knowledge gaps, breaking stigmas, and promoting healthy diet practices.